 Choosing Mortgage Lender With No Overlays On Home Loans

-This BLOG On Choosing Mortgage Lender With No Overlays On Home Loans Was UPDATED On October 19th, 2018
+This BLOG On Choosing Mortgage Lender With No Overlays On Home Loans Was UPDATED And PUBLISHED On March 18th, 2020

 All mortgage lenders need to follow the minimum government and/or conforming guidelines of Fannie Mae and/or Freddie Mac.
 However, every lender has a right to have higher lending requirements called lender overlays.
 For those who are planning on purchasing a home or are thinking of refinancing, choosing mortgage lender with little to no mortgage overlays is important.